Congratulations on Passing the Embassy’s Primary Screening!

 Once you have submitted the Letters of Provisional Acceptance and the final Placement Preference Form, the application process is essentially over for you.
 All you have left to do is wait for your placement assignment, sometime between November to February.

 It will take a long time to the embassies to confirm that you have passed the Secondary Screening and to announce your university placement, but do not let that bother you.
 That is just normal, slow bureaucracy, not a reflection on your application.
+For the 2020/2021 application cycle, the final results and placement information is expected in June 2021.

 In some cases, you may end up hearing from the universities even before the embassy gives you the final approval.
 If you hear from your professor or housing office at one of the universities on your list, you can consider that an unofficial confirmation.